 Hong Kong:(20) Incident fractures were captured via subject follow-up through phone call or visit to the research centre.
 All fracture sites (hip, wrist, skull/face, ribs, shoulder, arm, wrist, vertebra, tibia, fibula, foot, metatarsal toes, hand, fingers, and pelvis) were recorded.
 Pathological fractures were excluded.
 Only incident fractures reported by participants and confirmed by X-ray or medical record review were included.
 Deaths were verified by death certificates.

 Sweden:(21) Central registers covering all Swedish citizens were used to identify the subjects and the date of death for all subjects who died during the study.
-For incident fracture evaluation, the computerized X-ray archives in Malmo, Goteborg, and Uppsala were searched for new fractures occurring after the baseline visit using the unique personal registration number allocated to every Swedish citizen.
+For incident fracture evaluation, the computerized X-ray archives in Malmo, Gothenborg, and Uppsala were searched for new fractures occurring after the baseline visit using the unique personal registration number allocated to every Swedish citizen.
 If additional fractures were reported by the study subject after the baseline visit, these were only included if confirmed by physician review of radiology reports.

 US:(16) Triannual questionnaires were mailed to each participant.
 If a participant reported a fracture, study staff conducted a follow-up telephone interview to determine the date the fracture had occurred, a description of how the fracture occurred, the type of trauma that resulted in the fracture, the participant’s location and activities at the time of the fracture, symptoms just before or coincident with the fracture, and source of medical care for the fracture.
 All reported fractures were centrally verified by a physician adjudicator through medical records.
 Deaths were verified through centralized review of state death certificates.